mxguminn/westernSpace/README.md

 </ol>
 <b>Try this link out</b>
   <a>https://www.geeksforgeeks.org/how-to-zoom-in-and-zoom-out-image-using-javascript/</a>
----It has zoom in zoom out, could be used for paintings page
+/nIt has zoom in zoom out, could be used for paintings page